PEOPLE IN INDONESIA

 When Indonesians talk about their society in inclusive terms, they are more likely to use a word such as budaya (culture) than adat.
 One speaks of kebudayaan Indonesia, the “culture of Indonesia,” as something grand, that refers to traditions of refinement and high civilization.
 The dances, music, and literature of Java and Bali and the great monuments associated with these islands’ religion are often described as examples of “culture” or “civilization” but not “custom” (or adat).
 However, as the following descriptions show, the variety of sources of local identification underscore the diversity rather than the unity of the Indonesian population. *

-The Javanese are Indonesia’s largest ethnic group and the third largest Muslim ethnic group in the world following Arabs and Bengalis.
+The Javanese are Indonesia’s and Southeast Asia's largest ethnic group and the third largest Muslim ethnic group in the world following Arabs and Bengalis.
 They live primarily in the provinces of east and Central Java but are found throughout Indonesia’s islands.
 “Wong Djawa” and “Tijang Djawi” are the names that Javanese use to refer to themselves.
 The Indonesian term for them is “Ornag Djawa.”
 The word Java is derived from the Sanskrit word “yava”, meaning “barely, grain.”
 The name is very old and appeared in Ptolemy’s “Geography”, from Roman Empire of the A.D.
 2nd century.
+[Source: M. Marlene Martin, “Encyclopedia of World Cultures Volume 5: East / Southeast Asia:” edited by Paul Hockings, 1993 ~]

-There are approximately 83 million Javanese, the majority of whom live in Jawa Timur and Jawa Tengah provinces; most of the rest live in Jawa Barat Province and on Sumatra, Kalimantan, Sulawesi, and other islands.
-(Altogether, some 110 million people live on Java.)
+There are over 100 million Javanese, the majority of whom live in Jawa Timur and Jawa Tengah provinces; most of the rest live in Jawa Barat Province and on Sumatra, Kalimantan, Sulawesi, and other islands.
+Altogether, some 150 million people live on Java, about half the population of Indonesia.
 Although many Javanese express pride at the grand achievements of the illustrious courts of Surakarta and Yogyakarta and admire the traditional arts associated with them, most Javanese tend to identify not with that elite tradition, or even with a lineage or clan, but with their own village of residence or origin.
 These villages, or desa, are typically situated on the edge of rice fields, surrounding a mosque, or strung along a road.

 Sundanese